- No products in the cart.

 Sweet with savoury notes owing to its honeydew content.

 Very slow crystallisation or no crystallisation.

 28.8% carob (Ceratonia siliqua) as the main melliferous plant, 26.5% asparagus (Asparagus spp.), 15.8% ivy (Hedera helix) and 7.3% common myrtle (Myrtus communis) as principal accompanying melliferous plants.

-Es Rafal de Planícia is an estate in the municipality of Banyalbufar, in the west of the island in the Serra de Tramuntana mountains, which have been declared a World Heritage Site by UNESCO in the Cultural Landscape category.
+Es Rafal de Planícia is an estate in the municipality of Banyalbufar, in the west of the island of Mallorca in the Serra de Tramuntana mountains, which have been declared a World Heritage Site by UNESCO.
 It covers 55 hectares and the estate’s distinctive features include its dry-stone terraces with olive trees that date back centuries growing on them, adapted to the mountainous landscape and its Mediterranean light, which colours an idyllic landscape with the sea and the mountains.